Vatsalparsaniya/Codechef_Scraping/README.md

 # Codechef_Scraping
 Python Script to get All Problem Statements and Solutions of any user for Any CodeChef Competition

-After run Script you will get two separate folder 1 for Problem Statements and 2 for Solutions
+After run Script you will get two separate folder

+         1 for Problem Statements (Name : "Problem_Statement")

+         2 for Solutions (Name : "Solutions")

 ## DEMO
    RUN : python CodeChef_Scraping.py -c [CONTEST NAME] -u [USER NAME]